Fall & Spring MedSFLA Tour Speakers

 Topic: Natural Family Planning, Alternatives to Prescribing Contraceptives.

-Dr. Toffler has been with the Department of Family Medicine at Oregon Health Science University since 1985 and served as the Director of Medical Student Education for his department for 26 years.
-He is the co-founder and is the National Director of Physicians for Compassionate Care Education Foundation (PCCEF), a non-profit organization that promotes compassionate care for severely-ill patients without sanctioning or assisting their suicide.
+Dr. Toffler has been with the Department of Family Medicine at Oregon Health Science University since 1985 and serves as the Director of Predoctoral Education.
+He is the co-founder and National Director of Physicians for Compassionate Care Education Foundation (PCCEF), a non-profit organization that promotes compassionate care for severely-ill patients without sanctioning or assisting their suicide.
 PCCEF physicians affirm an ethic based on the principle that all human life is inherently of value and that the physician’s roles are to heal illness, alleviate suffering, and provide comfort for the sick and dying.
 He is committed to defending the long-standing, medical prohibition against doing harm and has worked actively to support human life from conception to natural death.
 He is frequently invited to speak about these and other medical ethical issues at both regional and national conferences.
-Dr. Toffler has been a member of Focus on the Family Physicians Council for the past 18 years.
+Dr. Toffler has been a member of Focus on the Family Physicians Council for the past six years.

 Dr. Showalter is the Assistant Dean of Clinical Sciences and Chair of Women’s Health at Pacific Northwest University of Medical Science in Yakima, Washington.
 She is a graduate of Ohio University College of Osteopathic Medicine, has board certification in Obstetrics and Gynecology, and has been inducted into the Osteopathic Mentor Hall of Fame.
 She promotes the intelligent, sensitive care of women understanding the connection of body, mind and spirit.
 She also promotes a deep respect for life and life processes that reflect intelligent design.